Skip to content

 After the interview.

-Ten ...The Yonezawa region is experiencing heavy snowfall and is also a cold region, so I had to choose to work indoors.
+Heaven ...The Yonezawa region experiences heavy snowfall and is a cold region, so we had to choose to work indoors.

-People : Ever since the great master Takayama, he has always had the patience and tenacity to proactively develop new products.
+People ...Since the time of the great ruler Takayama, he has always had the tenacity and perseverance to proactively develop new products.

-Yonezawa's craftsmanship is probably due to the long history mentioned above.
+The craftsmanship of Yonezawa has been shaped by the long-standing history mentioned above.
 The factors that contributed to Yonezawa's development as a textile-producing region include natural conditions, geographical attributes, and the characteristics of its people.

 [natural conditions]...Due to the heavy snowfall and cold climate, the Yonezawa region had to choose indoor work.